sprout-uci/garota/README.md

 1- After Step 10 in [Creating a Vivado Project for GAROTA], select "Run Implementation" and wait until this process completes (typically takes around 1 hour).

 2- If implementation succeeds, you will be prompted with another window, select option "Generate Bitstream" in this window.
-This will generate the bitstream that is used to step up the FPGA according to VRASED hardware and software.
+This will generate the bitstream that is used to set up the FPGA according to GAROTA hardware and desired application software.

 3- After the bitstream is generated, select "Open Hardware Manager", connect the FPGA to you computer's USB port and click "Auto-Connect".
 Your FPGA should be now displayed on the hardware manager menu.